School Resource Officer Unit

 Our SRO’s are trained by the Arizona Department of Education in a partnership with Law for Kids, which is the State of Arizona’s School Safety Program that allows each SRO to instruct Law Related Education (LRE) classes.
 All Chandler SRO’s are members of the Arizona School Resource Officers Association (ASROA) and the National School Resource Officers Association (NASRO), both of which provide training and networking among other SRO’s from across the state and nation.

-YOUTH PROGRAMS THE SRO’s PROVIDE: (Youth Academy & Wilderness Youth Experience)
+YOUTH PROGRAMS THE SRO’s PROVIDE:

-PREVENTION AND EDUCATIONAL RESOURCES: (Parents, Students, and School Staff)
+PREVENTION AND EDUCATIONAL RESOURCES:

 For 35 years, Teen Lifeline has been the constant in answering teens’ calls for help and, since 2012, has seen programmatic growth year-over-year.
 In 2020 alone, we answered 35,000 calls/texts, were on 300,000+ student IDs, and reached 320,000 school staff, community members, parents, and students with prevention services.

-ARIZONA ATTORNEY GENERAL’S OFFICE OF COMMUNITY OUTREACH AND EDUCATION:
+ARIZONA ATTORNEY GENERAL’S OFFICE OUTREACH & EDUCATION:

 MARICOPA COUNTY ATTORNEY’S OFFICE – INTERNET SAFETY: